Will Holmgren, University of Arizona, 2014-2016.

 'ineichen', 'haurwitz', 'simplified_solis'.

-solar_position : None or DataFrame, default None
+solar_position : DataFrame, optional

 DataFrame with columns 'apparent_zenith', 'zenith',